swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 ### Background

 An interpolated string literal contains one or more embedded expressions, delimited by `\(` and `)`.
 At runtime, these expressions are evaluated and concatenated with the string literal to produce a value.
-They are typically more readable than code which switches between string literals, concatenation operators, and arbitrary expressions.
+They are typically more readable than code that switches between string literals, concatenation operators, and arbitrary expressions.

 Like most literal features in Swift, interpolated string literals are implemented with a protocol, `ExpressibleByStringInterpolation`.
 However, this protocol has been known to have issues since Swift 3, so it is currently deprecated.

 ### Desired use cases

-We see three general classes of types which might want to conform to `ExpressibleByStringInterpolation`:
+We see three general classes of types that might want to conform to `ExpressibleByStringInterpolation`:

-1. **Simple textual data**: Types which represent simple, unconstrained text, like `Swift.String` itself.
+1. **Simple textual data**: Types that represent simple, unconstrained text, like `Swift.String` itself.
 String types from foreign languages (like `JavaScriptCore.JSValue`) and alternative representations of strings (like a hypothetical `ASCIIString` type) might also want to participate in string interpolation.

-2. **Structured textual data**: Types which represent text, but have some additional semantics.
+2. **Structured textual data**: Types that represent text but have some additional semantics.
 For example, a `Foundation.AttributedString` type might allow you to interpolate dictionaries to set or clear attributes.
-[This gist’s `LocalizableString`][loc] type creates a format string which can be looked up in a `Foundation.Bundle`’s localization tables.
+[This gist’s `LocalizableString`][loc] type creates a format string, which can be looked up in a `Foundation.Bundle`’s localization tables.

-3. **Machine-readable code fragments**: Types which represent data in a format which will be understood by a machine, like [`SQLKit.SQLStatement`][sql] or [this blog post’s `SanitizedHTML`][html].
+3. **Machine-readable code fragments**: Types that represent data in a format that will be understood by a machine, like [`SQLKit.SQLStatement`][sql] or [this blog post’s `SanitizedHTML`][html].
 These types often require data included in them to be escaped or passed out-of-band; a good `ExpressibleByStringInterpolation` design might allow this to be done automatically without the programmer having to do anything explicit.
 They may only support specific types, or may want to escape by default but also have a way to insert unescaped data.

 The current design handles simple textual data, but struggles to support structured textual data and machine-readable code fragments.